mschuchard/concourse-github-issue-resource/README.md

 ### `source`: designates the Github repository, issue number, and personal access token

 **parameters**
 - `pat`: _required/optional_ The personal access token for authentication and authorization.
-If anonymous read is permitted, then this is optional for the `check` step.
-Otherwise it is required for `check` with private repos and `out` with probably all repos.
+If anonymous read and write for Issues is permitted, then this is optional for the `check` and `out` steps.
+Otherwise it is required for private repos, or any other situation where anonymous read and write for Issues is not authorized.

-- `owner`: _required_ The owner of the target repo expressed as either a user or organization.
+- `owner`: _required_ The owner of the target repository expressed as either a user or organization.

-- `repo`: _required_ The Github repository with the issue tracker in which to read and/or create issues.
+- `repo`: _required_ The Github repository with the issue tracker in which to read and/or write issues.

-- `skip_check`: _optional_
+- `skip_check`: _optional_ A boolean that signifies whether to skip the `check` step or not.
+This is primarily useful for situations where it is known that a specified issue does not exist, and instead must be created during `out`.

-- `number`: _optional_ The issue number to read during the `check` step for triggering Concourse pipelines based on the issue state.
-If this is omitted then the `check` step is skipped.
+- `number`: _optional_ The issue number to read during the `check` step for triggering Concourse pipelines based on the issue state, or for updating during the `out` step (future feature).
+If this is omitted then instead a list operation with filters (i.e. "search") occurs to determine the issue.

-The following parameters are for filtering from a list of issues to one issue, and therefore are ignored when an input value is specified for the `number` parameter.
+The following parameters are for filtering from a list of issues to one issue (i.e. "search") during the `check` step, and therefore their values are ignored when an input value is specified for the `number` parameter.

-- `state`: _optional_
+- `state`: _optional_ (value currently ignored) The current state of the searched issue.
+This can be either `Open`, `Closed`, or `All`.

-- `milestone`: _optional_ currently not interfaced between frontend and backend
+- `milestone`: _optional_ The numeric ID of the milestone associated with the searched issue.

-- `assignee`: _optional_
+- `assignee`: _optional_ The user name of the assignee for the searched issue.

-- `labels`: _optional_
+- `labels`: _optional_ (value currently ignored) The list of labels for the searched issue.

 ### `version`: designates the Github issue state